katebeavis/basic-blog/README.md

 Basic blog was created at a Ruby on Rails workshop run by Woman Who Code.
 It is built with Rails and uses the Foundation framework for the front-end.

-It has basic functionality of adding a post and comments.
+It has the basic functionality of adding a post and comments.
 I also added features where you could delete both.

 ## Technology
 - Ruby